Greetings from the Northwest.

 I want to emphasize that at Cairn we are working hard to remain rational and pragmatic in our vision and actions.
 Please read carefully though Patrick’s part as he again explains our beliefs and processes to care for your money.

 Last quarter we wrote at length regarding the potential for higher inflation, how equities might react to it, and how our disciplined process would manage through it.
 As Tim correctly points out, we are being bombarded by narratives surrounding the investment and economic landscape on a daily basis.
 The dominant narrative to start the second quarter said something along the lines of, “inflation is coming, and you better get prepared for it!”
 While we still see many headlines regarding the topic, financial markets do not seem to be overly concerned.
-The chart on the below shows the year-over-year change in Core CPI (Inflation) and the yield on the US 10-year treasury bond.
+The chart below shows the year-over-year change in Core CPI (Inflation) and the yield on the US 10-year treasury bond.

 What is interesting is that the data shows a spike in inflation (partly due to lower-than-normal levels a year ago), but the bond market does not seem to be worried about it.
 If there was a large concern about persistently higher inflation, the yield on long-dated treasury bonds would be moving HIGHER, not lower as we are witnessing now.
 This speaks to what Tim discussed; our job is to parse through the noise being created by these numerous narratives to see what the data is actually suggesting.
 Currently, many data points indicate that inflation is moving higher but could be temporary.
 We will take the evidence as it comes and act appropriately.